Something Good (Richard Rodgers song): Legacy

 As with the film, the song is used in 2013 production of The Sound of Music Live! as a confession of love between Maria (played by Carrie Underwood) and the Captain (played by Stephen Moyer) shortly after the falling out between the Captain and Baroness Schräder.
 It comes right after the musical number with the Captain, Baroness Schräder and Max Detweiler, "No Way to Stop It", in the broadcast.
 In a review of the production, Entertainment Weekly considered the song "boring" stating "This snoozefest is the musical representation of why some people say they can’t sit through Sound of Music, and that the song "is actually, well, bad."
-Prior to the production's live broadcast, Underwood and Moyer would record a studio recording for the production's soundtrack.
+Prior to the production's live broadcast, Underwood and Moyer recorded a studio recording for the production's soundtrack.

 The song was used by Elaine Stritch to close Elaine Stritch at Liberty, her one-woman, Tony Award-winning 2002 Broadway show.